 An integrated approach is utilized in the research projects, which combines:

-molecular biological (PCR, qRT-PCR, cloning, gene sequencing, vector construction, gene knockout, gene over expression, complementary test etc),
+molecular biological (PCR, qRT-PCR, cloning, gene sequencing, vector construction, gene transformation, genome editing, gene over expression, complementary test etc),

 genetic (gene mapping, fine-mapping, high throughput genotyping, QTL and GWAS analyses etc),

-genomic (target or reduced genomic DNA sequencing, RNA-seq, sequence variation calling, sequence annotation, etc),
+genomic (target or reduced genomic DNA sequencing, single cell RNA-seq, spatial RNA-seq, sequence variation calling, sequence annotation, etc),

 epigenomic (whole genome wide bisulfate sequencing, differentially methylated region identification),

 cellular (cellular localization of genes, cell structural changes), and